 Classes start in late August, why turn in my application early?

-• The opportunity for placement at a site that is more convenient.
+- You may have the opportunity for placement at a site that is more convenient.
 You drop off and pick up your child each day.

 When do NC Pre-K students start school?

 NC Pre-K closely follows the UCPS calendar, but with a slower beginning to help children transition into the program.
 Your child will have a home or school visit with the classroom teachers, and two Beginner’s Days with small groups of classmates.
 Teachers will call you in late August to schedule late August dates.
+Be sure to check your voice mail for messages.

 My older children attend school per UCPS attendance lines.
 Why is my child placed at another school for NC Pre-K?